 Deciding the best time to buy an air source heat pump can be challenging.
 Some incentives are already here, and larger incentives are coming.
 However, many details about the timing and qualifications for future incentives are unknown.
-This post covers what we know now (as of the last update to this post), why you may want to buy your heat pump sooner, and why you may want to wait.
+This post covers what we know now (as of the last update), when you may want to buy your heat pump, and when you may want to wait.

 What we know now